rapidcore/rapidcore/docs/index.md

 - [Request a feature](https://github.com/rapidcore/rapidcore/issues)
 - [Release notes](https://github.com/rapidcore/rapidcore/releases)

-## Code should be...
+## Our goals

-- maintainable
+- code should be maintainable
     - readable
     - as simple as possible
-- testable
+- code should be testable
     - mockable (unit tests should be easy to control)
+- exceptions should be helpful
+    - types that make sense
+    - messages that help you fix/diagnose the problem

 ## Packages